CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-secondary-azure-region-infrastructure.md

 ### Overview

-In this task, you will be creating a virtual network in Region-2 (West US)
+In this task, you will be creating a virtual network in Region-2

 1. Select **Show portal menu** from the upper left corner of the Azure Portal's **Home** page and then **Create a resource**.